shaunak-badani/TemplateProject/README.md

-# NLP_Project
+# Template project

-> Project for AIPI 540: Deep Learning and Applications for the NLP module.
+> A template project with React & Vite as frontend and fastapi as backend.

 ### How to run